R. H. Rodgers

-Robert Howard Rodgers (born 1944) is an American philologist who is emeritus professor of classics at the University of Vermont.
+Robert Howard Rodgers (May 24, 1944 - February 20, 2024) was an American philologist who was emeritus professor of classics at the University of Vermont.
 His edition of Frontinus's De Aquaeductu Urbis Romae on Roman aqueducts was the first detailed commentary on the work for almost 300 years.
 He has also produced notable editions of works on ancient agriculture by Palladius and Columella.

-Reviewers have appreciated the thoroughness of his work, which he has combined with many bold emendations and conjectures in order to make texts with difficult and contested histories more coherent and readable.
+Reviewers have appreciated the thoroughness of his work, which he combined with many bold emendations and conjectures in order to make texts with difficult and contested histories more coherent and readable.
 Some, however, have wished that he had done more to acknowledge alternative perspectives on Roman technical literature which would have added an extra layer of interest to his work.

 Early life

 Rodgers's edition of Petri Diaconi Ortus et vita, iustorum cenobii casinensis, 1972.

-Robert Rodgers was born in 1944.
+Robert Rodgers was born on May 24, 1944.
 He completed his PhD at the University of California at Berkeley with an edited edition of Petri Diaconi (Peter the Deacon)'s Ortus et vita iustorum Cenobii Casinensis which was subsequently published by the University of California Press in 1972.
 Rodgers's work was welcomed by Braxton Ross of the University of Chicago as turning what had previously been seen as a "collection of pious stories" into a "cultural document".